mesosphere/dcos-jenkins-service/docs/docs/index.md

 * A running Mesosphere DCOS cluster, version 1.4 or later
   * Alternately, you can be running an open source Mesos cluster plus Mesosphere's Marathon framework.
-If you're running Mesos open source, please be sure that Docker Engine is configured and running on each of the agents, and that the Mesos agent has been configured to use the Docker containerizer.
+For more information, please refer to [Marathon's Docker documentation][marathon-native-docker-docs].
 * A single NFS (or other network storage / distributed filesystem) share mounted at the same path on every node (e.g. `/mnt/nfs`)